samjones00/docs/docs/_documentation/DigitalOcean-GitHub-Action-Mix.md

 Go to the Actions tab in your repository to see the progress of your deployment.

 > The initial deployment might take upto a minute for LetEncrypt to generate and use the certificate with your domain.
+Make sure your DNS is all setup before doing this, otherwise further delays related to DNS TTL will likely occur.
-> If you are having problems with your app hosting, be sure to check the logs in the nginx and your app docker containers for any startup issues.
+> If you are having problems with your app hosting, be sure to configure the logs in the nginx and your app docker containers for any startup issues.
+You can also run in attached mode to watch the output of these containers via `docker-compose -f ~/nginx-proxy-compose.yml up`.

+### Wrapping up
+Having a CI process from the very start of a project/prototype is something that pays off quickly even as a solo developer.
+The `release-ghr-vanilla` template is designed to help get that process started by providing a "no fuss" pattern for prototyping ideas and keeping costs down while giving a dockerized path forward as your hosting requirements change.
+We intend to put together more of these templates and patterns for different use cases, feel free to give us feedback and let us know what you'd like to see!